Degenerate Quantum LDPC Codes With Good Finite Length Performance: OSD-like post-processing for BP

-Decoding algorithm consists of two steps: the~BP decoding and the~SD post-processing.
-At the first step any BP modification may be also used if it can provide soft-decisions.
-The goal of this step is either to decode the code or to obtain the~probabilities for each type of the~Pauli error on each qubit.
+In this subsection, we describe our main decoding algorithm (see Algorithm~\ref{alg:osd-main}) called the \emph{BP-OSD} or \emph{BP-OSD-$w$} (if we want to emphasize the OSD order $w$).
+It consists of two stages: the~non-binary BP decoding (lines~\ref{walg:soft}--\ref{walg:syndrome}) and the~OSD post-processing (lines~\ref{walg:bs}--\ref{walg:es}).
+In~fact, at the first stage, any decoding algorithm may be used instead of BP if it can provide soft decisions.
+The goal of this stage is either to find the error vector $e\in\F_4^n$ or to obtain the~probabilities $\Pr(e_i = E)$, $i\in [n]$, for each type of the~Pauli error $E\in \{\fI,\fX,\fY,\fZ\}$.

-If the~BP decoding is successful then there is no need in the~post-processing and the~algorithm returns the~BP result.
-Otherwise, for the~$i$-th qubit we have $4$ numbers $l_i=(p_{i,I},p_{i,X},p_{i,Y},p_{i,Z})$, where $p_{i,E}$ can be interpreted as the~probability $\Pr(E_i=E), E\in \{I,X,Y,Z\}$, where $E_i$ is the~error in the~$i$-th qubit.
-These probabilities are used to sort qubits in the~order of decreasing total error probability.
-Then the modification of the~OSD algorithm for quantum stabilizer codes is used to determine error in the~weakest qubits using the~hard decisions for the~strongest qubits.
-The hard decision for the~$i$-th qubit can be calculated by the~formula: